Tony Sheridan: Early career

+Disrepute in England and recovery in Hamburg
-Sheridan played guitar for Cherry Wainer on her recording of "Happy Organ".
-Despite these successes, his penchant for being late, showing up without his guitar, etc., soon got him a reputation for having gone a bit "haywire", and cost him much of his professional standing in England.
-Providentially, an offer for a gig came from Bruno Koschmider's "Kaiserkeller" club in Hamburg, Germany for an English group to play there.
-Sheridan and others (including Colin "Melander" Crawley) joined an ad hoc group promptly dubbed "The Jets" and were put on the ship headed for Hamburg.
-As fate would have it, legal woes (i.e. lack of proper papers) caused "The Jets" to not last long, but Sheridan (and now-friend Crawley) were soon back onstage in Hamburg.

-While performing in Hamburg between 1960 and 1963, Sheridan employed various backup bands, most of which were really "pickup bands", or simply an amalgam of various musicians, rather than a group proper (though almost always including now bassist Colin "Melander" Crawley and usually top-pianist Roy Young).
-However, in 1961, the young Beatles (with their line-up at the time of John Lennon, Paul McCartney, George Harrison, Stuart Sutcliffe and Pete Best) who had met and admired Sheridan during their first visit to Hamburg in 1960, and who worked with him on their second visit, became even closer.
-The Beatles sometimes backed Sheridan, who, in turn, often joined the Beatles during their own sets backing them on guitar.
-They even visited Sheridan's home and had jam sessions in the back garden.
+Despite these successes, Sheridan had a reputation for being late and showing up without his guitar and his professional standing in England suffered.
+An offer for a gig came from Bruno Koschmider's Kaiserkeller club in Hamburg, West Germany, for an English group to play there.
+Sheridan joined an ad hoc group dubbed the Jets and headed to Hamburg.
+While performing in Hamburg between 1960 and 1963, Sheridan employed various backup bands, most of which were "pickup bands" – an amalgam of various musicians, rather than a proper group.
+The Beatles had met Sheridan during their first visit to Hamburg in 1960 and worked with him during their second visit.
+In 1961, the Beatles (with their line-up at the time of John Lennon, Paul McCartney, George Harrison, Stuart Sutcliffe, and Pete Best) became even closer to Sheridan.
+They sometimes backed Sheridan, who in turn often joined the Beatles during their own sets backing them on guitar.
+They visited Sheridan's home and had jam sessions in the back garden.

+Ringo Starr briefly played in Sheridan's backing band during early 1962, before returning to Rory Storm and the Hurricanes.
+Starr was reportedly unhappy with Sheridan performing songs he had not rehearsed with his band (other musicians made the same complaint, as well as about Sheridan's penchant for fist-fights).

+Polydor recordings with the Beatles

-When a colleague of German Polydor producer/A & R man Bert Kaempfert saw the pairing on stage, he suggested that Sheridan and the Beatles make some recordings together.
-Kaempfert viewed Sheridan as the one with "star" potential, and though Kaempfert's production company signed the Beatles to play on Sheridan's records, the contract stipulated that the four Beatles (Lennon, McCartney, Harrison and Best) were guaranteed to play on a minimum of two songs.
+When a colleague of German Polydor producer/A&R man Bert Kaempfert saw the pairing on stage, he suggested that Sheridan and the Beatles make some recordings together.
+Kaempfert viewed Sheridan as the one with star potential, and though Kaempfert's production company signed the Beatles to play on Sheridan's records, the contract stipulated that the four Beatles (Lennon, McCartney, Harrison and Best) were guaranteed to play on a minimum of two songs.
 Of the seven songs recorded during Sheridan's two-day-long sessions for Polydor in June 1961, at times the band behind Sheridan would be down to only two Beatles (Paul McCartney and Pete Best).
 Conversely some say that only on their two songs do all four Beatles play (minus Sheridan), while Sheridan plays on all of his tracks.
-John Lennon's rhythm guitar is heard only on the two Beatles tracks (though his voice is heard in background vocals as well as his handclaps on Sheridan's tracks) (per "Beatles Deeper Undercover" by Kristopher Engelhardt, p.
-302) These sessions produced Sheridan's "My Bonnie" and "The Saints", and the Beatles' "Ain't She Sweet" and "Cry for a Shadow" (formerly titled "Beatle Bop"), plus three other songs.
+Lennon's rhythm guitar is heard only on the two Beatles tracks (though his voice is heard in background vocals as well as his handclaps on Sheridan's tracks).

+During these sessions at Polydor nine songs were produced, seven of them for Sheridan: "My Bonnie", "The Saints", "Why", "Nobody's Child", "If You Love Me, Baby (Take Out Some Insurance on Me Baby)", "Sweet Georgia Brown" and "Swanee River" (this last recording is now lost, but it was recorded later on by Sheridan with another backup group).
+Two more songs without Sheridan were recorded by the Beatles: "Ain't She Sweet" and "Cry for a Shadow" (formerly titled "Beatle Bop").

+It was said that "Sheridan didn't have a lot of originality, his performances mostly channeling Elvis".